Caseworker & New Client Packet

 - Application Fee

 The MAA application fee is $500.
-MAA also requires families to pay the first portion of the agency fee ($3000) before we will match your family to a child.
+MAA also requires families to pay the first portion of the agency fee before we will match your family to a child.
 Because there is significant work and time needed to initiate this process, we cannot match a child’s referral until we have received these fees.
+Please refer to the Colombia Fee Schedule for more information on fees.

 MAA is not currently set up to accept credit card payments.
 Please send a check or money order directly to the MAA Delaware Office.